fluree/docs.flur.ee/src/content/0.15.0/guides/infrastructure/mutability.md

 ## Mutable Fluree

-While Fluree is an immutable database, there are several features that provide some flexibility around hiding and removing data.
+While Fluree is an immutable ledger, there are several features that provide some flexibility around hiding and removing data.

 ### Deleting Data

 There is the standard way of [deleting data](/docs/transact/deleting-data).
-Using this method, the data will not appear in a query against the current database, however the record of that data being added and deleted from the ledger are still present.
+Using this method, the data will not appear in a query against the current ledger, however the record of that data being added and deleted from the ledger are still present.

 Let's say, for example, you delete or overwrite a person's phone number.
 When you query for that person, their phone number (the one you deleted) will not appear.
 However, if you search for the history of all the updates made to that person, the phone number will still appear.
 If you search for that person's data as of a previous block, that phone number will still appear.